LII41333733/rate-my-plate/README.md

 This was my first major project to showcase my skills thus far in basic front-end development.
 This was also my first app using AJAX to make API calls.
 Using user input I made API requests to the YELP API in order to search for restaurants based on keyword, location, distance and price range.
 I then used the Google Maps Navigation API to show a mini-map of the area where the restaurant is located based on the latitude and logitude given by the Yelp API.

+Another new technology for me was the use of Google's Firebase Cloud API for data persistence.
+Since I have not yet studied back-end, Firebase Database was a great tool to use for the means of storing review data to be called upon anywhere I need in the app.
+Firebase was useful not only for the specific review data, but for storing the photos from user reviews.
+Firebase Storage allowed me to upload the review photo for which I was returned a url to access the photo as a source.

-Another skill I gained through building this app was the ability for elements to carry data throughout the app using *data-target* attributes which allowed for the descriptions and ratings to remain with the review throughout the app.
+An additional tool I learned to use through building this app was the ability for elements to carry data throughout the app using *data-target* attributes which allowed for the descriptions and ratings to remain with the review throughout the app.
 A prospective improvement is to build a back-end to support Full Stack capabilities.

 Although a small component of the app but worth mentioning was the use of Bootstrap Modals.
-They are a great tool for setting HTML
+They are a great tool for setting HTML off the page in order to use for forms that you do not want embedded in the page, or a display option to show quick information.

 ## Technologies Used